mrwm/pin/README.md

 In this case try to enable 'Autostart' or disable some battery optimizations for this application.

 A good resource for more information on this topic and solutions for various devices I have found [here](https://dontkillmyapp.com/).

+[^1]: Due to the changes in Android, locking pins will not work on Android 14 and onwards.